-Mr. Clayton stated that this is yet another instance where there is a mismatch between the NERC EOP-010 Standard and its requirements and the NYSRC Reliability Rules C.4(R2) GMD requirements.
-Mr. Grant gave a brief overview of the information included within the posted material on this subject and concluded that the NYSRC Reliability Rules C.4(R2) GMD requirements are less stringent and less specific than NERC EOP-010.
+Mr. Clayton stated that this is yet another instance where there is a mismatch between the NERC EOP-010 Standard and its requirements and NYSRC Reliability Rule C.4(R2) GMD requirements.
+Mr. Grant gave a brief overview of the information included within the posted material on this subject and concluded that the NYSRC Reliability Rule C.4(R2) GMD requirements are less stringent and less specific than NERC EOP-010.

-Action Item 203-4: Mr. Adamson to review "NERC-NYSRC GMD Comparison" documentation to ascertain if the NYSRC Reliability Rules are lessas stringent and lessas specific thanas NERC EOP-010 (in order to decide whether to retire NYSRC Reliability Rule C.4 Requirement 2).
+Action Item 203-4: Mr. Adamson to review "NERC-NYSRC GMD Comparison" documentation to ascertain if the NYSRC Reliability Rules are less stringent and less specific than NERC EOP-010 (in order to decide whether to retire NYSRC Reliability Rule C.4 Requirement 2).